lambertse/flutter-obfuscation/docs/GUIDE.md

   lib besides `libapp.so` it modifies).
 Capture the `libguard`/`DEBUG` logcat lines; the fallback is a ContentProvider injection (doesn't touch `libflutter.so`), or `--inject-mode application` on a non-RASP app.

-The embedded key is deliberately baked into `libguard.so` (not derived from the signing cert): on this path there's no `GuardBridge` to derive it, and the cert is public inside the APK anyway, so cert-derivation added no real secrecy — see `packer/README.md` limitation #10.

 ## Path B — you have Flutter project source